(A) Purpose

 (1) Initial appointment

-been authorized, the respective department chair will propose a search
+authorized, the respective department chair will propose a search committee to

 (c) The search committee after comprehensive review of the